-MSA 4 does not operate a before or after school program within the After/Before School Education and Safety Program; therefore, we did not perform any related procedures.
+MSA does not operate a before school program within the After/Before School Education and Safety Program; therefore, we did not perform any related procedures.

-MSA 4 does not operate Independent Study - Course Based instruction; therefore, we did not perform any related procedures.
+MSA does not operate Independent Study - Course Based instruction; therefore, we did not perform any related procedures.

-MSA 4 does not offer Non Classroom-Based Instruction; therefore, we did not perform any procedures related to Non Classroom-Based Instruction/Independent Study for Charter Schools or Determination of Funding for Non Classroom-Based Instruction.
+MSA did not operate Non Classroom-Based Instruction; therefore, we did not perform any procedures related to Non Classroom-Based Instruction/Independent Study for Charter Schools or Determination of Funding for Non Classroom-Based Instruction.